 Roof Size and Design

-The size of a roof is one of the most important cost-determining factors.
-Although some people only pay around $600 for small repairs, other homeowners have spent over $3,000.
+The size of a roof is one of the most important determining factors in the average roof repair cost.
+The most frequent cause of repair calls is to fix leaks, which typically involves sealing the leak, replacing shingles and sealing them.
+The larger the affected area, the more you can expect to pay.
+Most people pay between $353 and $1,413 for this type of work.
+The average service visit costs about $871.
 This range of prices makes sense considering that some roof leaks and shingle loss issues are more widespread than others.
-To get an idea how many squares your roof would need, see our roofing caculator.
+If only a few shingles need replacing, it can cost as little as $150.
+To get an idea how many squares your roof would need, see our roof repair cost estimator.

 When homeowners catch the damage early on, they're more likely to save money in the long run.
 In addition to paying less for the material costs and labor upfront, they may be able to reduce the costs of future maintenance.
 Damage that goes unattended for too long can result in extensive water and ice damage inside an attic or around the flashing that separates structural roofing materials from skylights, chimneys and other fixtures.